 This e-book comprises different techniques to develop a mindset, habits, and focus, which help you study, learn, and achieve fluency in a language even faster.

 Based on all these details, the tutors at LinguaLift prepare a personalized study calendar for you.
-They even offer regular supervision and assign homework to keep you motivated and help you learn more quicker.
+They even offer regular supervision and assign homework to keep you motivated and help you learn more quickly.

-Languages Offered: Unlike other language learning apps, LinguaLift offers only three languages – Hebrew, Russian and Japanese.
+Languages Offered: Unlike other language learning apps, LinguaLift offers only three languages – Hebrew, Russian, and Japanese.
 They plan to add a few more, like Chinese, French, and Spanish.

-Pricing: LinguaLift charges $19.99 for 1 month, $50.97 for 3 months, $89.94 for 6 months, and $155.88 for 1 year.
+Pricing: LinguaLift charges $19.99 for one month, $50.97 for three months, $89.94 for six months, and $155.88 for one year.

 9. MosaLingua